microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 This quickstart walks through how to install Cromwell on Azure and run a sample workflow.

 Get started in just a few steps:
-1. Installation: Download prerequisites and use the installation executable to configure the Azure resources needed to run Cromwell on Azure.
+1. Installation: download prerequisites and use the installation executable to configure the Azure resources needed to run Cromwell on Azure.
 2. Create a JSON file with required URLs.
 3. Run the sample workflow.

 # Installation:
 ## Installation Prerequisites
-Before installing Cromwell on Azure, be sure that you have [Azure Command Line Interface (az cli)](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest), a command line experience for managing Azure resources.
-Install it from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-Once you have "az cli" installed, run `az login` on PowerShell, command line or terminal and use your Azure credentials to get started!<br/>
+Before installing Cromwell on Azure, be sure that you have installed the [Azure Command Line Interface (az cli)](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest), a command line experience for managing Azure resources, available [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+Once you have "az cli" installed, run `az login` and use your Azure credentials to get started!<br/>

 You will also need to set up your [Azure Subscription](https://portal.azure.com/) before installing Cromwell on Azure.<br/>

-To ensure an error free installation, check your Azure Batch account quotas.
+If you already have an Azure Batch account in your Azure subscription, you may need to increase your Azure Batch quota.
 Learn more [here](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas).<br/>

 ## Download the installation executable
 There are two ways to obtain the installation executable: